strupiech/APBD11/README.md

-# Simple hospital REST API
+# Simple hospital REST API code first
 For now handle only doctors(CRUD).
 Written as async project.
 It was made as exercise during 2nd year of studies.